Cédric Beaume

 11/06/25: Jackdaw daddy

 A fledgling jackdaw was trapped in a neighbor's front yard with no way out except through flight.
 Despite the many calls of encouragement from its parents, it spent the entire afternoon on the ground and its discouragement was obvious.
 I went to help and, with a bit of patience, managed to make it climb on my arm.
-Thanks to its new-found elevation, it became curious about its surroundings and expressed itself in a way that was familiar to me.
+Its grip was not very tight but I was surprised by the warmth of its feet against my skin.
+Thanks to its new-found elevation, it became curious about its surroundings and expressed itself in a way that felt familiar to me.
 When Kimie, my hand-raised cockatiel, was curious about something, she stretched her neck toward it, tightened her grip on my finger or arm and twisted it accordingly.
 This became standard non-verbal communication between us.
-As the jackdaw acted similarly, my response was prompt: I moved it in the direction of its interest.
-I believe this unexpected act of coordination built its confidence.
-Its inhibition progressively faded to the point it regained interest in taking flight.
+As the jackdaw acted similarly, my response was prompt: I moved my arm in the direction of its interest.
+This coordination seemed to build its confidence.
+Its inhibition progressively faded and it regained interest in taking flight.
 It stretched upward.
 I responded by moving my arm upward.
-When it relaxed, I moved my arm downward.
+Then it relaxed and I moved my arm downward.
 After a small hesitation, it started again.
 We went through two similar cycles, amplifying the motion during the second one.
 On the third cycle, I threw my arm and it jumped off.
-The jackdaw's flight covered a few tens of meters and it perched against a first floor window across the street.
+The jackdaw's awkward flight covered a few tens of meters and it perched against a first floor window across the street.
 Success!
 I helped a jackdaw take its first flight.

 Playing jackdaw daddy (doh dah dee, doh dah dee doo 🎶).